Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-whereismypurse.md

 Bingo on the last line!
 Also we can see that our user of interest is `SatNak`.

-**Note:** the same result can be achieved with UNIX `strings`, but you will need to use the `-e l` switch to make it properly parse UTF-16 strings.
+**Note:** the same result can be achieved with UNIX `strings`, but you will need to use the `-e l` switch to make it properly parse UTF-16 LE strings.

 ### Analyzing the .vdi file
 To access the VDI file, we can go the traditional forensics route and use `qemu-img` to convert the file then an evidence management tool such as [FTK Imager](https://accessdata.com/product-download/ftk-imager-version-4.2.0)...
 Or go the quick n' dirty way and just use 7-Zip, proving yet again this tool will open just about anything: